Since its launch in 2018, the Housing and Development Board (HDB) Resale Portal has helped streamline the buying and selling process of resale flats.

 Once you have found a buyer who has agreed to the sale price, the next step will be to grant the buyer an official HDB Option-to-Purchase (OTP).
 You can only grant OTP to buyers at least 7 days after registering your Intent to Sell.
 HDB advises sellers to use this cooling-off period wisely and to consider the housing options available.

 The OTP will be valid for 21 days from the day you grant the buyer the OTP, during which the buyer has to confirm his decision to purchase the flat.
 The OTP cannot be granted to someone else.
+During this period, the OTP cannot be granted to someone else.
+Do also note that your buyer can only request an HDB valuation after the OTP has been granted.

 If the buyer does not wish to exercise the OTP, you can keep the option fee.
 Otherwise, the buyer will pay the Option Exercise Fee before signing on the OTP form.
-Do note that the amount for option fee and Option Exercise Fee is negotiable, but the total sum cannot exceed $5,000.
+Do note that the amount for the option fee and Option Exercise Fee is negotiable, but the total sum cannot exceed $5,000.

 #4 Submit Resale Application to HDB